ludiosarchive/original-quality-images/README.md

 Note that if you install an extension from outside the Chrome Web Store, you'll see a "developer mode extensions" nag popup every time you start Chrome, unless you're using Chrome on Linux (lucky you!).
-On other platforms, if you're crazy enough, you [might be able to hexedit your Chrome binary](http://stackoverflow.com/questions/23055651/disable-developer-mode-extensions-pop-up) to get rid of it (I have not tested this).
+On other platforms, you [might be able to hexedit your Chrome binary](http://stackoverflow.com/questions/23055651/disable-developer-mode-extensions-pop-up) to get rid of it (I have not tested this).